 We love this broccoli rice casserole as written, but feel free to experiment and switch up some of the ingredients, depending on what you have on hand.
 Recipe variations:

 • Protein.
-To add a little protein to this side and make it a main entree, you could try adding some cooked shredded chicken or rotisserie chicken.
+To add a little protein to this side and make it a main entree, you could try mixing in some cooked shredded chicken or rotisserie chicken.

 • Vegetables.
 Instead of broccoli try another favorite veggie, such as zucchini, asparagus, mushrooms, cauliflower or green beans.